bamtron5/passportSession/README.md

 *note:* Passport is useful middle ware to check the token before routing.
 During this time it will also set `req.user`.
 The next call in the stack can be checked for the user by req.

 *note* Passport `BearerStrategy` has access to your server token.
-This will be set in our `/api/Local/Login` method.
+This token will be set in our `/api/Local/Login` method.

 ##Configure your Session
 Here is what the main server file should resemble.
 Please read my comments and note the imports of